getkirby-v2/plugins/ISSUE_TEMPLATE.md

 #### Format (Optional)

-Use the format below, or just add a link and we will do the rest.
+Just want to add a link?
+Great!
+Do that!

-**Replace the brackets with content:**
+Want do add more formatting?
+Here is a formatting suggestion.
+Replace the brackets with content.

 **Site:** [plugin website]
 **Github:** [plugin repository on github]